embedly/embedly-docs/tutorials/findpit.rst

 Findpit doesn't do anything amazing, it doesn't: remove duplicates, do its own filters, trends, or personalization.
 That's the hard stuff that the Twitter development community and Twitter itself is working on.
-So, to do the hard stuff, developers leave the embedding to Embedly and make your life easier.
+Therefore, developers leave the embedding to Embedly and make your life easier.

 Findpit.com has some extra features to make it pretty and you can find the source on `github <https://github.com/embedly/findpit>`_.